-The construction of the Phase 1 processing plant of 6 Mtpa is well advanced, and the Expansion Study assumes that Phase 1 has been completed.
+The construction of the Phase 1 processing plant of 6 Mtpa is nearing completion and is in the final stages of commissioning.
+The Expansion Study assumes that Phase 1 has been completed.
 The purpose of the Expansion Study is to optimize the timing of mine expansion.
 The expansions are expected to be funded from operating cash flows based on the input assumptions of the study.
 The Expansion Study is based on Blackwater's existing Proven and Probable Mineral Reserves.
 No changes were made to the Mineral Reserve and Mineral Resource estimates in the study.
 All cost estimates are at a minimum pre-feasibility study level.
 Phase 1 costs are assumed to be sunk costs; however, debt servicing of the PLF, which partly funded Phase 1, is recognized in the cashflows modelled, as are the various royalties and streams related to the Blackwater Gold Mine.